 BUYING ART PRINTS

-If you are shopping for ART PRINTS, this article is for you.
-All prints are not created equally…different printing techniques produce a wide array of quality and longevity of art prints.
-Here's some info that will help you understand the differences, so you can make savvy decisions with your print-buying!
+If you are shopping for ART PRINTS, this one's for you.
+All prints are not created equally…different printing techniques produce a wide array of quality and longevity in art prints.
+Here's some info to help you understand the differences, so you can be a savvy print collector!

 WHAT'S A GICLEE